Billy Keller

-William Curry Keller (born August 30, 1947) is an American retired professional basketball player.
+William Curry Keller (born August 30, 1947) is an American former professional basketball player.

 High school career

 Billy Keller, the 5'10" guard, spent his entire basketball career in the state of Indiana.
 He attended George Washington Community High School, located in Indianapolis, Indiana.
 He was named Indiana's Mr. Basketball his senior year.

 College career

 Keller attended Purdue University, located in West Lafayette, Indiana, where he played under head coach George King.
 Alongside three-time All-American Rick Mount and fellow Senior and co-captain Herm Gilliam, he led the Boilermakers to a Big Ten Conference Title and to the school's first NCAA tournament appearance, making it to the NCAA Finals game in 1969.
 In 75 games, "Mr. Hustle" averaged 14.1 points game throughout his career and tallied a total of 1,056 points.
 He received the Frances Pomeroy Naismith Award his senior year, which is given to the nation's best player under 6 ft.
 After his Senior season at Purdue, he participated in the Kentucky-Indiana College All-Star Game, where he first played with a three-point line.
-Billy went 6 for 7 beyond the arc and discovered his specialty as a three-point shooter in the next level (the NCAA didn't have a standard three-point line until 1986-87 while the ABA did throughout its existence from 1967–76).
+Billy went 6 for 7 beyond the arc and discovered his specialty as a three-point shooter in the next level (the NCAA didn't have a standard three-point line until 1986–87 while the ABA did throughout its existence from 1967 to 1976).